Five Essential Oils For Reducing Anxiety

 Which essential oils help with anxiety?

 Aromatherapists use a wide selection of essential oils for treating anxiety, but there are certain oils that are included regularly in treatments by experienced therapists when working on this condition.
 The following essential oils can be blended together to bring a wide range of benefits when they are used in an aromatherapy bath, massage, or used in a diffuser or burner.

 Bergamot essential oil

 In 2011, a study at the National Centre for Biotechnology Information showed that bergamot essential oil worked to reduce hormone responses to stress, thereby suggesting it could be an effective means to treat anxiety.
 It is known as an uplifting oil that is believed to have a balancing effect on the nervous system.
 Add a few drops to an aromatherapy diffuser or burner while meditating or add eight drops to a warm bath and agitate the water.

 Lavender essential oil

-This is a highly versatile essential oil that can be used to treat multiple ailments, including anxiety.
 A study at United Hospital in St Paul, Minnesota USA, found that systematically using the essential oil reduced preoperative anxiety in surgical patients.
-It also has benefits among other anxiety sufferers and research has shown applications of the oils – whether through a vaporiser or burner, massage or warm bath – can reduce symptoms.
+It also has benefits among other anxiety sufferers and research has shown applications of essential oils either through a vaporiser or burner, massage or warm bath can effectively reduce symptoms.

 Frankincense essential oil

 This oil has a unique soothing fragrance which has been used in religious ceremonies and as an aid to meditation for over 2000 years.
 The ability of frankincense to calm an anxious mind and instil a sense of peace and tranquillity is virtually unsurpassed, which is why the resin has been used for thousands of years in meditation and prayer.